coc-extensions/coc-powershell/CONTRIBUTING.md

 - Add coc-powershell to your vim's rtp by `set runtimepath^=/path/to/coc-powershell`
 - `cd path/to/your/coc-powershell`
 - `./build.ps1`

+### Run Project Within a Docker Container

+If you'd like to use a Docker Container to run and test your changes, we have a prebuild DockerFile available in the `tools` directory.

 And you should be ready to go!